-This week for TIOT I want to talk about what I noticed about my things when I started experimenting with minimalism.
+This week for Throw it out Thursday I want to go over what I noticed about my things when I started experimenting with minimalism.

-I was really suprised to see how my things held what was almost like a place of honor in my life, even more honor than myself.
+I was really surprised to see how my things held what was almost like a place of honor in my life, even more honor than myself.

-If you recall, I came to a decision about my porch.
+A while back I came to a decision about my porch.
 I had a picture of how I wanted it to be, but when I started to move ahead with the plan to transform it, I couldn’t make it happen.
-The things I had on it were the reason, but honestly, those things didn’t represent who I was anymore… and that made me think that something isn’t right.
+The things I had on it were the reason, but honestly, those things didn’t represent who I was anymore… and that made me think something wasn’t right.

-I thought, “I want my home to look like something else, but I can’t have it because of my things?” and that felt wrong.
+I thought, “I want my home to look like something else, but I can’t have it because of the things that I already own?” and that felt wrong.

-When I really thought about it, I saw how my things pave the way for the life I’m living, and that they also have the power to create my future.
+When I really thought about it, I saw how my things paved the way for the life I was living, and that they also had the power to keep me stuck.

 Now, if you are asking “How can that be?”